Group Leader, Transcription Regulation

 Goa University, Goa, India, MSc, 1998

-Tata Institute of Fundamental Research, Mumbai, India, PhD, 2003
+Tata Institute of Fundamental Research (TIFR), Mumbai, India, PhD, 2003

 2015– Group Leader, Transcriptional Regulation, International Centre for Genetic Engineering and Biotechnology (ICGEB), New Delhi, India

 2008-2015, Staff Research Scientist, Structural and Computational Biology Group, ICGEB New Delhi, India

-2004-2008, Postdoctoral Fellow, Group Wüthrich, Institute of Molecular Biology and Biophysics, Swiss Federal Institute of Technology (ETH) Zürich, Switzerland
+2004-2008, Postdoctoral Fellow, Group Wüthrich, Molecular Biology and Biophysics, Swiss Federal Institute of Technology (ETH) Zürich, Switzerland

-2003-2004, Visiting Fellow, Department of Chemical Sciences, Tata Insitute of Fundamental Research, Mumbai, India
+2003-2004, Visiting Fellow, Department of Chemical Sciences, Tata Insitute of Fundamental Research (TIFR), Mumbai, India

-1998-2003, Research Scholar, Department of Chemical Sciences, Tata Institute of Fundamental Research, Mumbai, India
+1998-2003, Research Scholar, Department of Chemical Sciences, Tata Institute of Fundamental Research (TIFR), Mumbai, India

 His group uses an interdisciplinary approach encompassing a wide array of biophysical, biochemical and molecular biology techniques for understanding the structure and function of macromolecules with special thrust on molecular mechanism of Protein-RNA interactions.
 Solution-state NMR spectroscopy and X-ray crystallography are synergistically used in his group for determination of atomic resolution structures of protein-RNA complexes that provide a wealth of information pertaining to the binding interfaces, recognition mechanisms, and the forces that stabilize these complexes.
 Current research focuses on RNA binding proteins that involved in post-transcription regulation of mRNA to decipher a possible general code of RNA recognition.
 He also uses NMR spectroscopy for metabolic profiling of bio-fluids to understand dysregulation during disease condition and help in identification of biomarkers.
 Research activity is funded through grants from various public and private bodies, including the Department of Biotechnology and Department of Science and Technology, Government of India.

 He is member of the editorial board of Nature Scientific Reports and reviews scientific manuscripts for international journals in the fields of structural biology and grant applications from various granting bodies in India.
 He presents regularly his research activity at international meetings and seminars.